godfatherbruce/Project64-1.6.2-Gold/README.md

+Project64 1.6.2 is a deployment-ready software-based Nintendo 64 emulator developed by Edwin Bruce Shankle IV from the source code of Project64 1.6.1/1.6 Plus.
+This does not target hardware or PD roms.
+Project64 1.6.2's specialty is with playing non-hardware compatible romhacks (typically older one's) and running on low-end Windows computers which lack the necessary specs required for accurate emulation.
+This emulator has received one vulnerability fix, but there could be other vulnerabilities highlighted in the future so be on the lookout!
+If a vulnerability does get discovered and it doesn't get addressed on this repo should I be busy doing something else, feel free to make a fork and fix it yourself.
+Just include the license in your distributions and don't profit off of the code and you'll be fine.

-See release video here: https://youtu.be/uTH-rQExkDU?feature=shared To see what has changed with each new release, please examine the GitHub commit history if a changelog is not provided.
+Christmas initial release video showing off some of the early fixes: https://youtu.be/uTH-rQExkDU?feature=shared To see what has changed with each new release, please examine the GitHub commit history.
+A changelog will not be provided anymore.
 Please always download the latest release and carefully read any left notes for your own sake.

 BUG/ISSUE REPORTING: To report any unknown issues (not documented in known issues section), here's a few ways.
 They are ordered from most to least effective: